An integrable deformed Landau-Lifshitz model with particle production?: The continuum limit

 Thus, the second step is to close the induction argument by proving that $\{Q_r,Q_{r+1}\}=0$.
 This is proven by analysing which is the leading term of this expression.
 It is easy to see that, because $\mathscr{H}$ is quadratic in $S$ and involves two derivatives with respect to $x$, then the iterative definition of the conserved charges imposes that the leading order of $\mathscr{Q}_r$ involves $r$ powers of $S$ and $r$ derivatives with respect to $x$, and it is invariant under the $O(3)$ rotation of the spin variables.
 Similarly, we can argue that the leading order of $\{Q_r,Q_{r+1}\}$ has to involve $2r$ powers of $S$ and $2r+1$ derivatives with respect to $x$.
 This term can only come from the Poisson bracket of the leading terms of $Q_r$ and $Q_{r+1}$.
 As the leading terms are the same in both our case and the undeformed one, we can directly use the proof of \cite{FUCHSSTEINER1984387} to claim that $\{Q_r,Q_{r+1}\}=0$.

 This is enough to show that all the quantities obtained from $B[H]$ are conserved quantities in involution.
 Requiring the existence of an operator that is capable of creating a hierarchy of conserved quantities is an alternative method to requiring a Lax pair, and it is equally powerful.
 There is a large amount of literature dedicated to such operators, but nearly all of it is written in terms of symmetries, i.e. vector fields, instead of conserved quantities.
 Nevertheless, both languages are equivalent.
-If we define the vector field $X_A$ as
+In this section, we collect some concepts regarding recursion operators from \cite{FUCHSSTEINER1979849, Fokas:1980, Fuchssteiner:1981, Olver:1993, Grabowski:1994qn}.